Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Experiments

 \section{Experiments}

-In this section, we evaluate our generalized function-space variational inference (GFSVI) method qualitatively on synthetic data (Section~\ref{sec:uncert-viz}) and quantitatively on real-world data (Section~\ref{sec:results-quantitative}).
-We find that GFSVI accurately captures structural properties specified by the GP prior, that it approximates the exact Gaussian process (GP) posterior more faithfully than BNN baselines, and that it performs competitively on regression, classification and out-of-distribution detection tasks.
-We also discuss the influence of the BNN's inductive biases.

-\paragraph{Baselines} We compare the proposed GFSVI method to two weight-space inference methods (mean-field variational inference \citep{blundell2015weight} and linearized Laplace \citep{immer2021linlaplace}) and to three function-space inference methods (FVI \citep{sun2018functional}, TFVSI \citep{rudner2022fsvi} and VIP \citep{ma2019variational}, where TFSVI performs inference in function space but with the pushforward of a weight-space prior and VIP using a BNN prior).
+In this section, we evaluate our generalized function-space variational inference (GFSVI) method qualitatively on synthetic data and quantitatively on real-world data.
+GFSVI accurately captures structural properties specified by the GP prior, and that it performs competitively on regression, classification and out-of-distribution detection tasks.
+We also discuss the influence of the BNN's inductive biases. \paragraph{Baselines.} We compare GFSVI to two weight-space inference methods: mean-field VI (MFVI) \citep{blundell2015weight} and linearized Laplace \citep{immer2021linlaplace}; and to three function-space inference methods: FVI \citep{sun2018functional}, TFVSI \citep{rudner2022fsvi} and VIP \citep{ma2019variational} (TFSVI performs inference in function space but with the pushforward of a weight-space prior; VIP uses a BNN prior).
 All BNNs have the same architecture and fully-factorized Gaussian approximate posterior.
-We also include results for a sparse GP with a posterior mean parameterized by a neural network (GWI) \citep{wild2022GVI_GP}, as well as for a Gaussian Process (GP) \citep{williams2006gaussian} (when the size of the dataset allows it), and for a sparse GP \citep{hensman2013gaussian} for regression tasks. \.
+We also include results for a sparse GP with a posterior mean parameterized by a neural network (GWI) \citep{wild2022gvi}, and for a Gaussian Process (GP) \citep{williams2006gaussian} (when the size of the dataset allows it), and for a sparse GP \citep{hensman2013gaussian} for regression tasks.
 We consider the GP, sparse~GP and GWI as gold standards as they represent the exact (or near exact) posterior for models with GP priors.